Contact the GG Archives

 Henri P. Pétain: Defender of Verdun

-This general, like Marshal Foch, was little known prior to the great war.
+Like Marshal Foch, this general was little known before the great war.
 If he had his way, he would be little known today, for like Foch and Haig— he shuns the limelight.

 Général Edouard de Curiéres de Castelnau, nd. circa 1918.